maliMirkec/personal-website/source/_posts/classily-js-toggling-classes-more-classily.md

 tags:
   - javascript
   - plugin
-thumbnail: //res.cloudinary.com/starbist/image/upload/v1508398026/From_WordPress_to_Hexo_xgibru.png
+thumbnail: //res.cloudinary.com/starbist/image/upload/v1511821846/Classily_ebid2n.png
 comments: true
 date: 2017-11-23 22:28:28
 ---

-I created brand new `JavaScript` plugin for toggling classes more classily, and I called it **Classily.js**.
+I created a `JavaScript` plugin for toggling classes more __classily__, and I called it **[Classily.js](https://github.com/maliMirkec/Classily.js)**.
 The plugin is simple yet powerful, and, if used correctly, it could solve tasks that are not so simple.

 <!-- more -->

+## What is Classily.js?

+Classily.js is a `Javascript` plugin built to solve a single problem - toggle a `CSS` class on an `HTML` element.
+The current version of Classily.js has more features, including toggling multiple classes and targeting multiple elements.

+Before we see the plugin in action, let's see how to install it.

-## How to install Classily.js
+## How to install Classily.js?

 You could install Classily.js by cloning a repository from GitHub: